thinktomorrow/package-docs/src/assetlibrary/guide/docs.md

 ## To the general library

-If you don't want to attach a file to a model in the case of a medialibrary, this works as follows.
+If you don't want to attach a file to a model in the case of a medialibrary, you can use the assetUploader class.

 ```php
 $asset = AssetUploader::upload($file, $filename, $keepOriginal);